Reeder Foundation

 • Does not accept unsolicited requests for funds

-• Only makes contributions to preselected charitable organizations
+• Only makes contributions to preselected charitable organisations

-• Does not appear to fund individuals, scholarships (directly), capital campaigns, or general operating support for organizations outside their strategic focus areas
+• Does not appear to fund individuals, scholarships (directly), capital campaigns, or general operating support for organisations outside their strategic focus areas

 Governance and Leadership